 Q: What makes the Inside-Out model unique?

-A: The Inside-Out model is unique because incarcerated students and traditional college students are in class together as peers, learning collaboratively, through a dialogic process.
+A: The Inside-Out model is unique because incarcerated students and traditional campus-based students are in class together as peers, learning collaboratively, through a dialogic process.
 This is in contrast to most courses taught in correctional facilities, where the students are all incarcerated, as well as other programs where outside people come into correctional facilities to help or serve people who are incarcerated, where the focus is the transfer of skills and/or knowledge from the outside group to the inside population.
+In Inside-Out, it is a mutual exchange involving all participants.

 Q: How can I decide if the Inside-Out model is appropriate for my institution?